poole/lanyon/about.md

 ---

 Hi, I'm Hunter, a mediocre developer hacking away at hard problems.
+I live in North Carolina with my fiancé and two cats.
-I write a lot of JavaScript, Unity, and - lately - Go.
+I work on the Languages team at [Heroku](https://heroku.com), write a lot of JavaScript, Unity, and Go, and mostly get away from computers by hiking, sailing, or motorcycling.

 ![Hunter, Amanda, Angel at RevConf]({{ site.url }}/public/images/revconf.jpg)